SaundersEddie/SaundersEddie/README.md

 ## Hi there, my name is Eddie.
 Welcome to my repository.
+For those following me here, I'm moving to a new non bootcamp related repository here: https://github.com/EXSaunders

 ## My Current Project:
 On January 22nd 2021 I started work on the following projects :-